 “E is for Everyone: Celebrating Sister Corita” [Videos] Posted February 5, 2011 by Daniel Ostroff

-Here’s a bit of an interview with Corita Kent:
+Here’s an excerpt of an interview with Sister Corita Kent: